Welcome!

 The Eddington Astronomical Society meets in Kendal, Cumbria in the Kendal Museum.

-Meetings bring together astronomers and others who are interested in science and the cosmos, and provides a forum for discussion of matters relating to astronomy.
+Meetings bring together astronomers and others who are interested in science and the cosmos, and provide a forum for discussion of matters relating to astronomy.
 The Society is named in honour of Sir Arthur Stanley Eddington, the famous astrophysicist, who was born in Kendal.

 New members are welcome.
 Please enquire via the contact form.
 We will get back to you as soon as possible.

-Our next event will be on Thursday 1st May
+Our next event will be on Thursday 6th November

 Meeting